Mahsatajik/Reinforcement-Learning/README.md

 # Reinforcement Learning Assignments

-Welcome to the repository for Reinforcement Learning assignments completed during My Master's program at the University of Tehran.
+Welcome to the repository for Reinforcement Learning assignments completed during my Master's program at the University of Tehran.

 ## Overview